The Truth About Plea Deals: Should You Ever Take One in a Criminal Case?

 Sentencing: Know the Different Types and Their Consequences

 The sentence is arguably the most serious consequence upon receiving criminal charges.
-Sentences may vary in scope depending on the nature of the offense, and one‘s prior criminal history, among other things, within the Philadelphia criminal justice system.
+Sentences may vary in scope depending on the nature of the offense, and one‘s prior criminal history, among other things, within the criminal justice system.
 This article will take you through different kinds of sentences and their implications so that you can be informed about what might be coming.

 Types of Sentences